Does Massachusetts have minimum requirements for car insurance?

 Massachusetts permits you to exclude driving-age family members from your policy if they don’t operate your vehicle, but you’ll need to submit an "exclusion form" to your insurer.

-Boston is famous for traffic tie-ups, but, if you break well, you could earn a discount for safe driving with Progressive's Snapshot®
+Boston is famous for traffic tie-ups, but, if you brake well, you could earn a discount for safe driving with Progressive's Snapshot®

 Massachusetts doesn’t allow insurance companies to use your credit score in determining your auto insurance rate.